bgotink/mdbook-angular/README.md

 # Whether to create an optimized angular build or not
 optimize = false

+# Which polyfills to load, if zone.js is not in the list then it will be loaded
+# as first polyfill
+# This is a list of strings, all of which must be bare identifiers.
+Relative
+# imports won't work.
+polyfills = []
 ```

 None of these settings are required, the default values are shown in the code above.